-6. DatLab Recording
+6. DatLab recording

-In DatLab 4, connect the O2k for data recording (press the function key [F7] to open the "Oxygraph Control" window).
+In DatLab, connect the O2k for data recording (press the function key [F7] to open the "O2k-MultiSensor Control" window).
 Use the sequential number for the DatLab file name.
-Edit the "Experiment" window [MiPNet12.09].
-For the background parameters, standard values may be used initially (intercept $a^{\circ} = -2.0$; slope $b^{\circ} = -2.0$

-0.025).
-In particular, enter the cell density, as a basis for on-line display of respiratory activity per million cells, corrected for instrumental background.
+Edit the "Experiment" window (MiPNet12.09).
+For the background parameters, standard values may be used initially (intercept $a^{\circ} = -$ 2.0; slope $b^{\circ} = 0.025$).
+In particular, enter the cell density, as a basis for real-time display of respiratory activity per million cells, corrected for instrumental background.
 For this purpose, select the graph layout "Specific flux per unit sample".
-(Since a cell counter may not be available at the O2k-Course, we use an approximate estimate of cell density).
+(Since a cell counter may not be available at the O2k-Workshop, we use an approximate estimate of cell density).

 Over an initial period of 20 min, the respiratory flux stabilizes and attains a constant level of ROUTINE respiration (Fig. 1).
 Set a mark on the plot for oxygen flow over a period of constant respiration.
-Rename the mark as "1-R" [MiPNet12.09].
-This first mark on the plot defines the section of the experiment in respiratory state R. The Marks\Names function can be used to enter mark names from a template (PCP with TIP2k 22A2).
+Rename the mark as "1-R" (MiPNet12.09).
+This first mark on the plot defines the section of the experiment in respiratory state R. The Marks\Names function are used to edit mark names from a template (PCP with TIP2k 22A2).

-7. Manual Titration
+7. Manual titration

-Use a 10 μ l Hamilton syringe for manual titration of 1 μ l oligomycin into each chamber (4 $mg\cdot ml^{-1}$ stock in absolute ethanol; final oligomycin concentration is 2 $\mu g\cdot ml^{-1}$ [MiPNet09.12]).
-For titrations, the needle with standard length must be fully inserted through the titanium capillary of the stopper.
-Set an event at the time of oligomycin titration [F4].
+Titrate of 1 μ l oligomycin (Omy) into each chamber with a 10 μ l Hamilton syringe (4 $mg \cdot ml^{-1}$ stock in EtOH, 2 $\mu g \cdot ml^{-1}$ final Omy concentration; MiPNet09.12).
+For titrations, the needle with standard length must be fully inserted through the capillary of the stopper.
+Set an event at the time of Omy titration [F4].
 After inhibition of ATP synthase, flux declines to a new steady state, although flux in state L tends to increase gradually with time.
 Set a second mark on the stable oxygen flux (mark name "2-L"; Fig. 1).

-8. Automatic Step-Titrations with the TIP2k
+8. Automatic step-titrations with the TIP2k

 Titration of uncouplers must be performed carefully, since optimum uncoupler concentrations have to be applied to achieve maximum stimulation of flux, avoiding over-titration which results in inhibition of respiration.
 Optimum uncoupler concentrations depend on the cell type, cell concentration, medium, and are different in permeabilized versus unpermeabilized cells.
 Highest accuracy is achieved by step-titrations of small volumes of uncoupler, and intermittent observation of the effect on instantaneous respiration.
-The titration is terminated when a small increase of uncoupler concentration does not yield a further stimulation of oxygen flux (Steinlechner-Maran et al. 1996).
-The OROBOROS Titration-Injection microPump provides an accurate and convenient tool for automatic performance of such step-titrations (Fig. 1).
+The titration is terminated when a small increase of uncoupler concentration does not yield a further stimulation of oxygen flux (Steinlechner-Maran et al 1996).
+The Titration-Injection OROBOROS microPump provides an accurate and convenient tool for automatic performance of such step-titrations (Fig. 1).